 Because ECMO was circulating blood throughout his body, Logan’s lungs began to recover.
 He no longer needed ECMO to breathe for him, though he still required a device to handle his heart’s pumping function.
 Dr. Durham switched him to a ventricular assist device known as a BiVAD, which included two pumps, one for each side of his heart.
 Given his extensive heart damage, Logan’s physicians began to discuss whether he should have an artificial heart or a heart transplant with a donor organ.

 But Logan was still too sick for either option.
-Mitchell Saltzberg, MD, medical director of the Comprehensive Heart Failure and Transplant Program and MCW faculty member, explained to Logan and his parents that to be considered a good candidate for a heart transplant, Logan would need to get back on his feet, increase his nutrient intake and engage with the team in his healing process.
+The heart failure and transplant team explained to Logan and his parents that to be considered a good candidate for a heart transplant, Logan would need to get back on his feet, increase his nutrient intake and engage with the team in his healing process.
 Just standing was a huge task for Logan, who is 6 foot, 4 inches tall.

 “I was so weak and so big that they had to have two therapists essentially lift me out of bed,” Logan said.
 When he began to take steps, he needed as many as seven people around him, including physical therapists, nurses and a perfusionist, who transferred the BiVAD to a wheeled cart so Logan could pull it along, and then monitored the equipment as he walked.
 Logan’s mom; his dad, Ryan; and his sister, Morgan, were always nearby as well.